 During the early 1900’s Manzana regularly exhibited impressionist works the ‘Salon d’Automne’ and the ‘Salon des Indépendents’, as well as Durand Ruel and Druet in Paris.
 In 1907 he had his first exhibition of decorative works at Vollard, but it was in 1914 that he had the most important exhibition of his career at the Musée des Arts Décoratifs where he exhibited 311 works including tapestries, carpets, furniture, glassware, decorative paintings, etchings and lithographs.

 Manzana continued to exhibit his work regularly until the late 1930’s, splitting his time between Les Andelys and Paris, although spending several summers at Pont Aven in Brittany where the local costume and lifestyle that inspired a series of paintings in the 1930’s.
 At the declaration of war in 1939, he moved with his family to Casablanca where he stayed until 1947.

-Married and widowed three times, Manzana’s the youngest child, Félix, also became an accomplished artist, and Manzana spent the last years of his life with him in Menton, returning to his Impressionist roots and painting the local landscape.
+Married and widowed three times, Manzana’s the youngest brother, Félix, also became an accomplished artist, and Manzana spent the last years of his life with him in Menton, returning to his Impressionist roots and painting the local landscape.